choresh/nest-sample/README.md

         }
     }
     ```

-4. In your VC Code IDE - install the [ESLint extention](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
-5. Fix syntax errors accurding result of the linter.
+4. Fix syntax errors accurding result of the linter.
-6. Another way to invoke the linter - run this command within the project root folder:
+5. Another way to invoke the linter - run this command within the project root folder:
     ```bash
     $ npm run lint
     ```
-3. At project root folder, add file '.gitignore', with this content:
+6. At project root folder, add file '.gitignore', with this content:
     ```
     # Dependency directory
     node_modules